 The idea of perfect weather is as crazy as the idea of a perfect world or a perfect anything.
 One person’s ideal weather is another’s worst day.
-The funny thing about weather is that some people enjoy what most of us consider the worst weather—snowstorms, tornadoes, hurricanes—we’ve had people ask us where to move to for the best place to see tornadoes, believe it or not.
+The funny thing about weather is that some people enjoy what most of us consider the worst weather—snowstorms, thunderstorms, hurricanes—we’ve even had people ask us where to move to for the best place to see tornadoes, believe it or not.
 To help us answer the question of perfect weather, we polled our Facebook fans.

 The consensus seemed to be for clear blue skies, low humidity, temperatures around 75°F, and a light wind.
 Yet others said snow and lots of it.
 So instead of picking perfect weather, we’re picking far-from-perfect or “worst” weather.

 How’d We Pick?

 To compile this list, we looked at: temperatures, sky conditions, precipitation, humidity, and wind.

 The following list took a number of meteorological factors into consideration, as well as the population size of the cities.
 We set a limit of a population of at least 50,000 people.
 Interestingly, from our original “10 Worst” list of 2002, two cities, Syracuse and New Orleans, made it onto our Worst Winter Weather lists.
 Here are our listings for 5 cities with the worst summer weather in the United States.